 Phenotype III: Biomass.
 To quantify the effect of varying concentrations of NPK on biomass production at later developmental stages, we will measure the fresh weight of the rosettes and roots of 6 week-old plants to evaluate biomass partitioning for each NPK treatment (Fig. 7A).
 We will also measure soluble sugar and protein content, because of their close relationship with fresh weight (REF).
 For the shoot, we will also measure chlorophyll content, which is an index of nitrogen use (REF).
 Next, we will select the NPK combinations according to the amount of biomass produced, and the level of N supplied in the growth medium, to represent distinct N-usage strategies (Fig. 7A).
 After measuring root and shoot biomass, we will calculate the mean for each partition -as well as for the whole plant- to identify the following NPK:phenotype states: 1) High-N:High biomass, 2) Low-N:Low biomass, and 3) Low-N:High biomass.
 Because more than one NPK combination may give a Low-N:High biomass, we will opt for a low N treatment with the lowest amount of PK nutrients.
 To determine whether two NPK combinations both give high biomass, we will use a non-parametric t test on the biomass resulting from each NPK combination.
 If the values differ by a p-value of at least 0.3, then we consider them statistically identical.
 AND?
-(Gloria does not understand what this sentence means)
+(Gloria does not understand what this sentence means) really I think this should be clear, but you can add: Thus a low-N NPK combination gives a high biomass if its biomass is statistically identically to the low-N NPK combination that has the highest biomass.

 Aim 1C.
 Correlation between biomass and morphometric analysis for early prediction of biomass production.
 For each NPK combination, the morphometric analysis will provide a quantitative measure of the effect of the matrix on the morphology of young seedlings, while biomass will represent the result of prolonged growth in the same conditions.
-We will use stochastic gradient descent (REF) to establish relationships between the root and shoot traits, Principal Components derived from the landmark based morphometrics, and the biomass measurements, in order to identify early predictors of biomass (Fig. 7B).
-That is, for total biomass as well as root and shoot separately, stochastic gradient descent [refs] will identify the values of the coefficients (a1, a2, and a3 as well as b1 through b??) of a linear equation of the form
+We will use stochastic gradient descent (shaley-shwartz) to establish relationships between the root and shoot traits, Principal Components derived from the landmark based morphometrics, and the biomass measurements, in order to identify early predictors of biomass (Fig. 7B).
+That is, for total biomass as well as root and shoot separately, stochastic gradient descent [shaley-shwartz] will identify the values of the coefficients (a1, a2, and a3 as well as b1 through bk, if there are k such features) of a linear equation of the form

 Total biomass = a1*PC1 + a2*PC2 + a3*PC3 + b1*PrimaryRootLength + b2*LateralRootLength + c1* Leaf area + c2 Leaf main axis+ …

-Shoot biomass (?) = a1*PC1 + a2*PC2 + a3*PC3 + b1*Leaf area + b2*Leaf main axis + b3*Leaf number+…
+Shoot biomass = a1’*PC1 + a2’*PC2 + a3*PC3 + b1’*Leaf area + b2’*Leaf main axis + b3’*Leaf number+…

-Root biomass (?) = a1*PC1 + a2*PC2 + a3*PC3 + b1*PrimaryRootLength + b2*LateralRootLength + b3*
+Root biomass = a1”*PC1 + a2”*PC2 + a3”*PC3 + b1”*PrimaryRootLength + b2”*LateralRootLength + b3*